-Running out of food is a real and growing problem for many in Seattle – in 2013, 12% of Seattle adults faced food hardship, up from only 6% in 2010.
-Seattle’s Fresh Bucks program helps families and individual stretch their tight food budget with two primary programs: Fresh Bucks Match and Fresh Bucks Vouchers.
+Running out of food is a real and growing problem for many in Seattle with 12% of Seattle adults facing food hardship.
+Seattle’s Fresh Bucks program helps families and individual stretch their food budget with Fresh Bucks Vouchers.

 Fresh Bucks Vouchers are for eligible and enrolled participants.
 Vouchers can be used like cash to buy fruits and vegetables at all participating Fresh Bucks retailers.

-Fresh Bucks can be used at over 60 participating retailers in Seattle and King County, including: farmers markets, farm stands, neighborhood grocers and all Seattle Safeway stores.
-Fresh Bucks is a solution that helps low-income residents afford healthy foods, diversifies the customer base of farmers markets, and keeps federal food stamp dollars in our regional economy.
+Fresh Bucks can be used at over 20 participating retailers in Seattle including: farmers markets, farm stands, neighborhood grocers and all Seattle Safeway stores.
+Fresh Bucks is a solution that helps low-income residents afford healthy foods and diversifies the customer base of farmers markets.

 Food hardship affects many communities of color disproportionately, too: Hispanic adults were impacted almost three times more (29%) than white or Asian adults (10%); multiracial (20%), black (18%), and Native American/Alaska Native adults (17%) also experienced food hardship at disproportionate rates.